martingreenwood/membership-discount/README.md

 ## Settings

-	• Define the categories of products thet should be discunted
+	• Define the categories of products thet should be discounted
 	• Chhoose membership start date
 	• Choose cut off date for the month (i.e. mid - end of month)
 	• Define a custom notice (i.e. This produt has had a discount applied to it) - for overiding the standard coupon applied notie.